Finding Life on

 L = The length of time such civilizations release detectable signals into space.

-be the minimum predictor, while more information on the variables is needed to predict
+one could be the minimum predictor, while more information on the variables is

 Astronomers now